-Working Groups are created by the Science Council to conduct science-based assessments of potential climate change impacts on specific regions, ecosystems, communities and industries in Wisconsin and to make recommendations on adaptation strategies.
-Scientists, experts and practitioners work together in each group.
+Working Groups conduct science-based assessments of potential climate change impacts on specific regions, ecosystems, communities and industries in Wisconsin and make recommendations on adaptation strategies.
+Each group is made up of scientists, experts and practitioners.

 < About WICCI

 Compiling information and advising Working Groups regarding the definitions, scholarly discourses, and applied strategies related to adaptation.

 Assessing the potential impacts of climate change on Wisconsin's diverse agriculture industry.

 Researching how climate change may influence the agriculture, agricultural demands for irrigation water, and the water resources of the Central Sands region of Wisconsin.